NanoSim/SOFT5/doc/manual/02_soft_introduction.md

 ## Entities
 An entity contains information about data.
-It does not contain the actual data, but describes what the different data fields are, in terms of name, datatypes, units, dimensionality etc. Information about data is often called meta data.
+It does not contain the actual data, but describes what the different data fields are, in terms of name, data types, units, dimensionality etc. Information about data is often called meta data.
 Formal meta data enables for the correct interpretation of a set of data, which otherwise would be unreadable if not serialized in the correct and often undocumented